ReZeroE/MIPS-Assembler/README.md

 Uses of uninitialized values: 0
 ================================================================================
 ```
+Please note that the program has certain preset limits and is not garenteed to function correctly beyound those limits (specified below).

 ## Code Access Request
 Due to Honor Code issues, this program is not publicly visible as of right now.
 If you would like to access the code for non-academic purposes (recruitment or related), please contact me at kevinliu@vt.edu.